The chayote or christophine: planting, caring for, and harvesting

 Adding compost is recommended during the growing season, when the fruits are forming.

-In regions with very mild climates, chayote tubercles can be left in the ground.
+In regions with very mild climates, the tubers of the chayote can remain in the ground.
 However, they should be protected from the cold with a thick mulch, such as dry leaves and grass clippings.

 Diseases and parasitic pests

-The chayote is not prone to particular diseases.
-Being extensively cultivated in the Caribbean or Central America, it is accustomed to high humidity levels.
-However, it may struggle with very dry summer heatwaves which can scorch the foliage and affect fruit production.
-Flowers and young fruits may sometimes drop during extreme heat.
+The chayote is not prone to specific diseases.
+Being widely cultivated in the Caribbean or Central America, it is accustomed to high humidity levels.
+However, it can be sensitive to very dry summer heat, which may scorch the foliage and affect fruit production.
+In extreme heat, the flowers and young fruits may drop.

-Regarding parasitic issues, you might occasionally spot some red spider mites on the foliage, particularly on young shoots, but they rarely significantly impact fruit yield.
-To prevent this pest, you can spray the foliage with cool water to maintain a humid atmosphere.
+In terms of parasitic pests, you may occasionally spot red spider mites on the foliage, particularly on the young shoots, but they have little impact on fruit yield.
+To prevent these pests, you can spray the foliage with cool water to maintain a humid environment.
 A nettle manure spray or horsetail decoction can also prove effective.

-Chayote propagation is done by planting the fruit.
+The propagation of chayote is done by planting the fruit.

 Harvest the fruits from your chayote young plants and plant them simply in a pot, under shelter, at a temperature of at least 20°C.